 For students receiving funds from federal Title IV, from Caltech, and/or from state programs, the Institute will follow federal and other applicable regulations to determine the amount of all program funds the student has earned at the time of withdrawal.
 In general, the amount of financial aid earned is based on the amount of time the student has spent in academic attendance.
 If the amount of aid disbursed to the student is greater than the amount the student has earned, unearned funds must be returned.
-If the amount the student was disbursed is less than the amount the student earned, the student will be eligible to receive a postwith-drawal disbursement.
+If the amount the student was disbursed is less than the amount the student earned, the student will be eligible to receive a postwithdrawal disbursement.

-The Department of Education has provided a summary of these regulations in The Student Guide for the 2008-09 award year, available online at http://studentaid.ed.gov/students/publications/student_guide/index.html.
+The Department of Education has provided a summary of these regulations in the Student Guide for the 2009-10 award year, available online at http://studentaid.ed.gov/students/attachments/ siteresources/FundingEduBeyondHighSchool_0910.pdf.